What Doesn't Kill You Can Maim: Unexpected Injuries From Opioids

 "I was embarrassed.
 I didn't want anybody to know I had a drug problem," she says.

-Lisa's injury may reflect nerve damage, which doctors say is common in people people who misuse opioids.
+Lisa's injury may reflect nerve damage, which doctors say is common in people who misuse opioids.
 Or it may have been the result of something called compartment syndrome, where muscles are damaged or die because blood can't get in or out of part of an arm or a leg.
 In some such cases, the damaged muscles must be removed.

 Dr. Ed Boyer remembers one of the first patients he treated in Massachusetts, a man who injected heroin while sitting, and stayed in that position, leaning to one side, for hours on end.